Updated August 10, 2020.

 - Don’t bring food!
 Or any other plant or animal products.
 New Zealand is very strict on that.

 Planning to fly in and/or out of Christchurch?
-Here are some handy things to know:
+Here’s my list of the Top 10 Things to Do in Christchurch, and here are some handy things to know:

 - There is a FREE shuttle between the Centerbury Museum in Christchurch and the International Antarctic Centre near airport.
 You ticket to the Antarctic Centre is not cheap, but if it’s on your list of things to do, you might as well get a free ride to the airport!
 There are luggage storage lockers available for NZ$2.50; one locker was large enough for both Steve’s and my luggage, plus his carry-on backpack, with LOADS of room to spare!